This post may contain affiliate links. Please read our disclosure policy.

 This 30-minute honey mustard pork tenderloin recipe has juicy pork medallions smothered in a savory-sweet honey Dijon sauce!
 It uses pantry ingredients for an easy meal.

-You might also like my Easy Baked Honey Mustard Chicken or Honey Mustard Salmon next.
+Try my Honey Mustard Dipping Sauce, this Easy Baked Honey Mustard Chicken, or Honey Mustard Salmon next.

 Why you’ll love it